Ardrishaig: History

 Àird Driseig or Rubha Àird Driseig, the Scottish Gaelic versions of the name, mean "height of the small bramble" or "promontory of the small bramble".

 Ardrishaig harbour's first pier was built in 1873.

 In the 1970s, the village was significantly altered when a row of old houses and shops on the lochside of the main street was demolished to make way for a car park.
 Most trading now takes place in the neighbouring town Lochgilphead.

 The village was a filming location for the television series A Mug's Game.

 Governance

 Ardrishaig historically fell within the South Knapdale parish, and is now served by Ardrishaig Community Council.
 It has been administered since 1996 by Argyll and Bute Council, falling within the Mid Argyll ward, which is represented by three councillors.
 The Scottish Parliament constituency is Argyll and Bute, which is represented by Michael Russell.
-The UK Parliament constituency is Argyll and Bute, which is represented by Brendan O'Hara.
+The UK Parliament constituency is Argyll, Bute and South Lochaber, which is represented by Brendan O'Hara.